Artem-Bohush/JSBandInternship-techTask/README.md

     // some code...
 };
 ```
-as you can see this function use previous one for retrieving data, and then call the next one for creating a string of html code
+as you can see this function use previous one for retrieving data, and then call the next one for creating a string of html code.
 - html code generator function:
 ```
 const newTaskCardHtml = function createHtml(task) {